-PINEVILLE – Michael Smoak has been making craft beer as a hobby for many years, and two years ago, the Waxhaw resident won the Cheers Charlotte Radio Homebrew competition.
+PINEVILLE – Michael Smoak has been making craft beer with the help of industrial chillers as a hobby for many years, and two years ago, the Waxhaw resident won the Cheers Charlotte Radio Homebrew competition.

 One of the judges for that event was Andrew Viapiano.